ChrastilLab/LandmarksR/Docfx/index.md

 _layout: landing
 ---

-# This is the **HOMEPAGE**.
+This is the official LandmarksR Documentation site

-Refer to [Markdown](http://daringfireball.net/projects/markdown/) for how to write markdown files.

-## Quick Start Notes:

-1. Add images to the *images* folder if the file is referencing an image.
+- to access the General Documentation, click the **Docs** link in the navigator
+- to access the API docs, click the **API** link in the navigator